 Why Not Try Them All?

 As a kid playing sport is all about having fun, learning new skills and making friends.
 So why not try many different sports and let your child decide which one they enjoy best for themselves.
-We’ve all heard the story of Tiger Woods starting golf at the age of the 3, then becoming the most dominant player in the world, but this is very rare and you must be careful not to specialise in a sport too early just because that may be your favourite sport to play or watch.
+We’ve all heard the story of Tiger Woods starting golf at the age of the 3, then becoming the most dominant player in the world.
+However, this is very rare and you must be careful not to specialise in a sport too early just because that may be your favourite sport to play or watch.

 It’s important not to put pressure on young kids when they are starting out in a sport as it can quickly kill all the fun and soon they don’t want to play anymore.
 The best way for kids to try lots of different sports is through School Holiday Sports Camps, where they can spend 3-days learning each sport in a fun, organised program, without having to make a commitment to a whole season.